 Latina / Latino

-Often the preferred term for a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.
+Latino is often the preferred noun or adjective for a person from, or whose ancestors were from, Latin America.
 Latina is the feminine form.
-Follow the person’s preference.
-Use a more specific identification when possible, such as Cuban, Puerto Rican, Brazilian or Mexican-American.
-See Hispanic.
+Some prefer the recently coined gender-neutral term Latinx.
+Ex: Hernandez prefers the gender-neutral term Latinx.
+For groups of females, use the plural Latinas; for groups of males or of mixed gender, use the plural Latinos.
+Use a more specific identification when possible, such as Cuban, Puerto Rican, Brazilian or Mexican American.

 Learn by Doing